 In addition, The DCWA takes routine bacteriological monitoring samples that are collected throughout the water system from businesses and homes.
-Many other contaminants have been analyzed, but were not present or were below detection limits of the lab equipment.
 In the Table and elsewhere in this report you will find terms and abbreviations you might not be familiar with.
 The definitions shown are provided to help you better understand these terms and abbreviations.